jina-ai/jina/docs/fundamentals/executor/executor-api.md

 ### Method decorator

-Executors can wrap any kind of function, there will however be some special methods that need to be decorated with `requests`.
-These methods will be bound to specific network requests and will be used to respond to network queries.
+Executor methods decorated with `@requests` are bound to specific network requests, and respond to network queries. network requests and will be used to respond to network queries.

 You can import `requests` decorator via